-In this article I want to give you some ideas on how you can make better investment decision.
-It is something I started a few years ago that has helped me immensely.
+This article gives you ideas on how to make better investment decision.
+I started a few years ago and it has helped me immensely.

 It will not only improve your investment returns but, other areas of your life as well.